elfefe/TasksWidget/README.md

 Features
 --------

-* Multiplatform support: Works on Windows, macOS, Linux, Android, and iOS.
+* Multiplatform support: Works on Windows only for now.
 * Minimalistic design: Clean, clutter-free interface for easy navigation.
 * Task management: Create, update, and delete tasks with just a few clicks.
 * Task prioritization: Organize tasks by priority levels to focus on what's most important.